 A data lake is defined as a centralized and scalable storage repository that holds large volumes of raw big data from multiple sources and systems in its native format.

 To understand what a data lake is, consider a data lake as an actual lake, where the water is raw data that flows in from multiple sources of data capture and can then flow out to be used for a range of internal and customer-facing purposes.
-This is much broader than a data warehouse, which would be more like a household tank, one that stores cleaned water (structured data) but just for use of one particular house and not anything else.
+This is much broader than a data warehouse, which would be more like a household tank, one that stores cleaned water (structured data) but just for use of one particular house (function) and not anything else.

-Data lakes can be executed using in-house built tools or third-party vendor software and services.
+Data lakes can be executed using in-house-built tools or third-party vendor software and services.
 According to Markets and Markets, the global data lake software and services market is expected to grow from $7.9 billion in 2019 to $20.1 billion in 2024.
 A number of vendors are expected to drive this growth, including Databricks, AWS, Dremio, Qubole and MongoDB.
 Many organizations have even started providing the so-called lakehouse offering, combining the benefits of both data lakes and warehouses through a single product.

 Data lakes work on the concept of load first and use later, which means the data stored in the repository doesn’t necessarily have to be used immediately for a specific purpose.
 It can be dumped as-is and used all together (or in parts) at a later stage as business needs arise.
 This flexibility, combined with the vast variety and amount of data stored, makes data lakes ideal for data experimentation as well as machine learning and advanced analytics applications within an enterprise.

-Architecture of a data lake: key components
+Architecture of a data lake: Storage and analysis process

 1. Data ingestion

-This component, as the name suggests, connects a data lake to external relational and nonrelational sources – such as social media platforms and wearable devices – and loads raw structured, semi-structured, and unstructured data into the platform.
-Ingestion is performed in batches or in real-time, but it must be noted that a user may need different technologies to ingest different types of data.
+This component, as the name suggests, connects a data lake to external relational and nonrelational sources — such as social media platforms and wearable devices — and loads raw structured, semi-structured and unstructured data into the platform.
+Ingestion is performed in batches or in real time, but it must be noted that a user may need different technologies to ingest different types of data.

 2. Data landing

 Once the ingestion completes, all the data is stored as-is with metadata tags and unique identifiers in the landing zone.
-As per Gartner, this is usually the largest zone in a data lake today (in terms of volume) and serves as an always-available repository of detailed source data, which can be used/reused for analytic and operational use-cases as and when the need arises.
+As per Gartner, this is usually the largest zone in a data lake today (in terms of volume) and serves as an always-available repository of detailed source data, which can be used/reused for analytic and operational use cases as and when the need arises.
 The presence of raw source data also makes this zone an initial playground for data scientists and analysts, who experiment to define the purpose of the data.

 3. Data processing

-When the purpose(s) of the data is known, its copies move from landing to the processing stage, where the refinement, optimization, aggregation, and quality standardization takes place by imposing some schemas.
+When the purpose(s) of the data is known, its copies move from landing to the processing stage, where the refinement, optimization, aggregation and quality standardization takes place by imposing some schemas.
 This zone makes the data analysis-worthy for various business use cases and reporting needs.

 Notably, data copies are moved into this stage to ensure that the original arrival state of the data is preserved in the landing zone for future use.
 For instance, if new business questions or use cases arise, the source data could be explored and repurposed in different ways, without the bias of previous optimizations.